luissilva1044894/Pyrez/README.md

 The programs in the “[examples](./examples)” subdirectory are in the public domain.

+Third-party libraries used by Pyrez are under their own licenses.
+Please refer to those libraries for details on the license they use.

 All information obtained is provided by Hi-Rez Studios API and is thus their property.
 According to Section 11a of the [`API Terms of Use`][api-terms-of-use], you must attribute any data provided as below.

 > Data provided by Hi-Rez. © 2019 Hi-Rez Studios, Inc. All rights reserved.